-Abstract-Given a positive value r, a circular range query returns the objects that lie within the distance r of the query location.
-In this paper, we study the circular range queries that continuously change their locations.
-We present an efficient and effective technique to monitor such moving range queries by utilising the concept of a safe zone.
+Abstract-Given a positive value r, a distance based range query returns the objects that lie within the distance r of the query location.
+In this paper, we focus on the distance based range queries that continuously change their locations in a Euclidean space.
+We present an efficient and effective monitoring technique based on the concept of a safe zone.
 The safe zone of a query is the area with a property that while the query remains inside it, the results of the query remain unchanged.
 Hence, the query does not need to be re-evaluated unless it leaves the safe zone.
-The shape of the safe zone is defined by the so-called guard objects.
-The cost of checking whether a query lies in the safe zone takes k distance computations, where k is the number of the guard objects.
 Our contributions are as follows.
 1) We propose a technique based on powerful pruning rules and a unique access order which efficiently computes the safe zone and minimizes the I/O cost.
-2) To show the effectiveness of the safe zone, we theoretically evaluate the probability that a query leaves the safe zone within one time unit and the expected distance a query moves before it leaves the safe zone.
-Additionally, for the queries that have diameter of the safe zone less than its expected value multiplied by a constant, we also give an upper bound on the expected number of guard objects.
-This upper bound turns out to be a constant, that is, it does not depend either on the radius r of the query or the density of the objects.
-The theoretical analysis is verified by extensive experiments.
-3) Our thorough experimental study demonstrates that our proposed approach is close to optimal and is an order of magnitude faster than a naïve algorithm.
+2) We theoretically determine and experimentally verify the expected distance a query moves before leaving the safe zone and, for majority of queries, the expected number of guard objects.
+3) Our experiments demonstrate that the proposed approach is close to optimal and is an order of magnitude faster than a naïve algorithm.
+4) We also extend our technique to monitor the queries in a road network.
+Our algorithm is up to two order of magnitude faster than a naïve algorithm.